blasyaselli/styleguide/README.md

 ></div>
 >```

-However, we can eliminate the use of multiple class names on the HTML by extending the parent block using `@extend`
+However, we can eliminate the use of multiple class names on the HTML by extending the parent BLOCK using `@extend`

 >```sass
 >.button {